 A Safe Church

-Williamstown Church of Christ is committed to being a safe church.
+The Bridge Church is committed to being a safe church.
 All of our ministry leaders have covenanted to uphold and live out our Community Covenant (available to download below), in their ministry roles.
 Our church has a zero-tolerance policy in relation to abuse of vulnerable people including children and is currently working towards the full implementation of the Churches of Christ Vic-Tas Safe Places Policy.